CCD-SWC/ccd_swc/README.md

 To use virtual environment for installation of packages and then activate the environment:

-	1) conda create --name environment_name package_name
+	1) conda create --name environment_name
+	2) conda install package_name
 	2) conda activate environment_name

 where environment_name is the name of the virtual environment and package_name is the name of the package
 Example: conda create --name DjangoEnv django